Jossy-ja/SolarMarket-Sizer/README.md

 # SolarMarket-Sizer: PV + Battery Sizing & Sensitivity Analysis for an Urban Market

-A techno-economic sizing tool that estimates the optimal rooftop PV + battery system for an off-grid or grid-unreliable urban market, using an hourly greedy dispatch simulation and a sensitivity sweep across candidate system sizes.
+A techno-economic sizing tool evaluates PV + battery configurations across a predefined sizing range for an off-grid or grid-unreliable urban market, using an hourly greedy dispatch simulation and a sensitivity sweep across candidate system sizes.
 The tool takes a synthetic end-use load profile and real solar-resource data (PVGIS) as inputs, simulates hour-by-hour how a given PV + battery combination would serve that load over a full year, and sweeps across many combinations to surface the renewable-fraction / cost tradeoff